Jan. 6 select committee votes to subpoena Trump for testimony, documents in connection with Capitol assault

 The vote to compel the former president to provide evidence is a dramatic escalation in the committee's investigation, across which the panel conducted more than 1,000 interviews and depositions, including with a range of White House officials, members of Trump's Cabinet, and campaign aides.
 Thompson noted the gravity of the decision to subpoena Trump, calling it "a serious and extraordinary action" that warranted a vote in public view.

 Committee members repeatedly said over the course of its probe publicly they were weighing whether to ask Vice President Mike Pence to appear before them, but had not yet decided whether to do so.
-But asked whether the committee would subpoena the former vice president, Thompson on Thursday said "no." They also had not yet decided whether to issue a subpoena to the former president.
+But asked whether the committee would subpoena the former vice president, Thompson on Thursday said "no." Before Thursday they also had not yet said whether they had decided to issue a subpoena to the former president.

-Trump will likely challenge a subpoena issued by the select committee.
+Trump will likely challenge the select committee's subpoena.
 In the past, he has asked the federal courts to intervene in efforts by the congressional Democrats to obtain his tax returns and financial records, as well as the select committee's attempt to get Trump's White House records from the National Archives and Records Administration.

 In January, the Supreme Court turned down Trump's request to block the release of his White House documents, and the committee received the records soon after.
 Only Justice Clarence Thomas noted he would have granted Trump's request to shield the records from House investigators.